☼ Tattoo Aftercare ☼

 What do I need to clean my tattoo?

 I highly suggest gathering your aftercare products before your tattoo appointment to reduce any stress about cleaning later on.
 You’ll need unscented/mild soap, clean paper towels, and an unscented lotion/balm.
 On my body, I heal best with unscented Dr.Bronner’s or Cetaphil, and Vaseline Advanced Repair or Neutrogena’s Norwegian Formula.
-If you are on a tight budget, all of these items come in travel sizes, which is enough for the entire two week healing time.
+If you are on a tight budget, all of these items come in travel sizes, which is more than enough for the entire two week healing time.

 How do I clean my tattoo?